rylstell/Neat/README.md

 # Neat
-A topology and weight evolving artificial neural network (TWEANN).
+A topology and weight evolving artificial neural network (TWEANN).<br/>
-This module is a basic implementation of the genetic algorithm described in [this](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) paper.
+This module is a basic implementation of the genetic algorithm described in [this](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) paper.<br/>
 Usage is rather simple:
 ```python
 from neat import Neat